rbirkby/Ilmer.org/_drafts/farms.md

 Despite these convictions, the prosecutor described it as "an isolated act of foolishness".

-### Upper Manor Farm / Ilmer House Farm
+### Upper Manor Farm / Ilmer House Farm / Upper Farm

+Upper Farm was let to Mr Belgrove in 1882.

 David Goodchild, farmer died 1886 aged 55.

 Ilmer House was the farming residence for land around the south-eastern area of Ilmer.
 The house was constructed around 1906 by Albert Goodchild who lived there with his wife and daughter Millicent Irene.
-Albert may also have had a son - Robt Douglas.
+Albert may also have had a son - Robert Douglas.

 The misdemeanors described above weren't confined to Lower Farm.
 Albert was fined 5s in 1929 for killing game with a gun without a licence (on a Sunday!).